JENNIFER RYAN, ARTIST

 The original piece of artwork used for this project was created with acrylic paint and a medium (turpentine).
 A limited palette was deliberately chosen, to force consideration of relationships and placements of blocks of colour.
 The piece is created on a piece of A3 paper (240gsm) that originally a page in a calendar page, and then a notes page for a research task.
 The notes were created with blue biro, and are visible behind the acrylic paint.

-Jennifer submitted this piece to MOMA because it differed drastically from her usual practice.
+Jennifer submitted the acrylic on paper work, shown above, to MOMA because it differed drastically from her usual practice.
 As a beginner, or emerging artist, she is very interested in the materials used by artists early in their careers.
-Jennifer began exploring how to engage viewers for longer, and how to get them to examine her work more closely.She began to enjoy being a little bit outrageous, but most of all she focussed on the geometric, the logical and the repetitive.
+Jennifer began exploring how to engage viewers for longer, and how to get them to examine her work more closely.She began to enjoy being a little bit outrageous, but most of all she focused on the geometric, the logical and the repetitive.

-In this image that is expressed through the colours, then repetition of brush strokes without attempting to control the impression created, and the resulting irregular shapes.
+In the image that is expressed through the colours, then repetition of brush strokes without attempting to control the impression created, and the resulting irregular shapes.
+She took these skills to her digital works also.
+This digital collage was created in 2019.

 Since 2015 Jennifer has been award several RADF funding grants, through the Gladstone Art Gallery and Museum supportive programs.
 The Regional Arts Development Fund is a Queensland Government and Gladstone Regional Council partnership to support local arts and culture in regional Queensland.